EdoMan000/SOA_project/README.md

 In addition to the above specifics, the project should also include the realization of a file system where a single append-only file should record the following tuple of data (per line of the file) each time an attempt to write-open a protected file system path is attempted:

-the process TGID
+the process TGID <br>
-the thread ID
+the thread ID <br>
-the user-id
+the user-id <br>
-the effective user-id
+the effective user-id <br>
-the program path-name that is currently attempting the open a cryptographic hash of the program file content
+the program path-name that is currently attempting the open <br>
+a cryptographic hash of the program file content <br>
-The the computation of the cryptographic hash and the writing of the above tuple should be carried in deferred work.
+The computation of the cryptographic hash and the writing of the above tuple should be carried in deferred work. <br>

 $NB:]$  Try to manage hard links to files and include them in the security mechanism